 For example, say you have SaaS applications running in both the cloud and on premises.
 Deploying SD-WAN in the cloud as well as over a traditional MPLS network allows businesses to leverage their application bandwidths intelligently.
 And because SD-WAN routes data packets at the edge, mission-critical applications can then be prioritised over less-important applications without having to be back-hauled to a centralised data centre – saving both time and resources.

 SD-WAN’s edge capabilities also ensure businesses are secured at every point across the business through unified visibility and monitoring of traffic, creating a unified security of devices.

 The decisions ahead

 Don’t get caught up in all the buzz around SD-WAN.
-Yes, it’s a great solution, but is rarely going to be the best one on its own – would your organisation be able to cope if when your NBN connection goes down, so does every aspect of your network?
+Yes, it’s a great solution, but is rarely going to be the best one on its own – would your organisation be able to cope if/when your NBN connection goes down?

 So what’s next?
 Figuring out how to create the best networking backbone for your organisation can be tricky.
 Businesses need to identify their unique needs before investing in any network solution, but those who fail to realise the benefits of combining technologies and adopting a hybrid networking approach that can work hand-in-hand with your hybrid IT infrastructure approach, risk losing out on reduced costs and improved operational efficiencies.

 Lyncoln de Mello is head of cloud, networking, and infrastructure at Brennan IT.